Due to COVID-19, we will be conducting all business via video chat, phone, or email. Please don’t hesitate to contact us if you have any questions!

 Filing for bankruptcy might be the solution to your situation, not an additional problem.
 If your experience is like that of other couples, you might find that filing for bankruptcy can give your relationship a breath of fresh air, free from the stress of excessive debt.

-Get in touch with the attorneys at Sabatini Freeman, LLC today to explore your options.
+Get in touch with the attorneys at Sabatini Law Firm, LLC today to explore your options.
 Call or contact us online.

 Your first conversation with an attorney to understand and evaluate your case is 100% complimentary.

-With the combined experience of over 50 years between the attorneys of Sabatini Freeman LLC, we leverage our knowledge and experience with the local trustees to get you optimal results.
+With the combined experience of over 50 years between the attorneys of Sabatini Law Firm, LLC we leverage our knowledge and experience with the local trustees to get you optimal results.

 You should never be left in the dark when it comes to your legal matter.
 From start to finish, we will keep you updated on the status of your case.